Geodesic Length Distribution in Sparse Network Ensembles: Introduction

-\paragraph*{Our contributions to the SPLD.} The proposed approach provides, to the best of our knowledge, the most accurate description of the distribution of shortest path lengths between any node pair for a very general class of (possibly directed) networks.
-We determine a closed-form lower bound of the SPLD's survival function which is tight for finite lengths in the asymptotic limit, and has a natural interpretation of traversing independent shortest paths in the graph.
-The closed-form is specified by an iterated integral operator defined over functions on the node space, whose kernel function indicates the likelihood of an edge existing between two nodes.
+\paragraph*{Our contributions} We derive a set of recursive equations in the asymptotic limit that stipulate the full GLD between any two nodes on the giant component of a network in the supercritical regime, and on small components otherwise.
+The proposed approach provides, to the best of our knowledge, the most accurate description of the distribution of geodesic lengths between any node pair for a very general class of (possibly directed) sparse networks that works in both the supercritical and subcritical regimes.
+We determine a closed-form expression for the GLD's survival function which is tight for finite lengths in the asymptotic limit, and has a natural interpretation of traversing independent walks in the network.
+The closed form is specified by an iterated integral operator defined over functions on the node space, wherein the operator's kernel function encodes the probability of an edge existing between two nodes.
 The integral operator is analogous to the expected adjacency matrix in the finite-dimensional setting, and summarizes the dependence of a node function on all other nodes in the network.
-If the kernel is symmetric, it leads to an expression for the SPLD in terms of the spectral decomposition of the integral operator.
-Under specific scenarios, our method recovers known results on geodesics, such as the small-world property of ER graphs \cite{erdos1960evolution, albert2002networks}, or the ultrasmall property of Barab\'{a}si and Albert (BA) graphs \cite{cohen2003ultrasmall}.
-We provide new results for the illustrative models considered namely SBM, Gaussian RGG, RDPG and sparse graphon, and also apply them to real-world networks.
-Most prior work in the field has produced analytic results concerning \emph{specific} phenomena on \emph{specific} random graph models.
-However, our approach to the SPLD unifies the study of shortest paths, and related phenomena of connectedness and centralities, into one theoretical framework.
-In Tab. \ref{tab:summary_of_results}, we include an index for the main analytical results.
+If the kernel is symmetric, it leads to an expression for the GLD in terms of the spectral decomposition of the integral operator.
+Under specific scenarios, our method recovers known results on geodesics, such as the small-world property of ER graphs \cite{erdos1960evolution, albert2002networks}, or the ultrasmall property of Barab\'{a}si--Albert (BA) graphs \cite{cohen2003ultrasmall}.
+We provide new results for the illustrative models considered namely SBMs, Gaussian RGGs, RDPGs and sparse graphons, and also apply them to real-world networks.
+Prior work in the field has produced results concerning \emph{specific} phenomena on \emph{specific} network models.
+However, our approach to the GLD unifies the study of shortest paths, and related phenomena of connectedness and centralities discussed in our follow-up work \cite{loomba2024geodesics2}, into one theoretical framework.